 Plastic and Thermal Recycling

-For long time residents of Japan, it is no secret that plastic is used everywhere.
+For long-time residents of Japan, it is no secret that plastic is used everywhere.
 All manner of goods come individually wrapped in multiple layers, making the eventual task of sorting the household trash a mind-numbing affair.
 But surely this effort is put to good use; Japan boasts that 89 percent of its waste is recycled.
-A closer look, however, reveals the truth: 58 percent of Japan’s plastic waste is burned to produce heat and electricity via a process known as “thermal recycling”, which emits carbon dioxide into the atmosphere.
+A closer look reveals the truth: 58 percent of Japan’s plastic waste is burned to produce heat and electricity via a process known as “thermal recycling”, which emits carbon dioxide into the atmosphere.
 Another 14 percent is exported to neighboring Asian countries, and only the remaining 14 percent is actually recycled.

-Japan produces around 9 million tons of plastic waste a year, and about 1.5 million is exported.
+Japan produces around 9 million tons of plastic waste annually, and about 1.5 million tons are exported.
 China was the main recipient, importing around 60 to 70 percent.
 They did this because recycling plastic waste appeared to be a cheap alternative to making plastic from oil.
 Unfortunately, most of the waste they received was too contaminated to recycle, and in 2017, the Chinese government announced that it would cease importing plastic waste.
 Other neighboring Asian countries, like Taiwan, Malaysia, and Thailand have also begun reducing the amount of waste they import.
 This has left Japan’s plastic waste with nowhere to go.On July 1st, in a bid to reduce its plastic waste, the Japanese government introduced a nationwide system that requires retail shops to charge a small fee for plastic bags.
 Environmental experts, however, have questioned the effectiveness of this approach, as plastic bags only account for 2 percent of Japan’s 9 million tons of plastic waste.
-Furthermore, “environmentally friendly” bioplastic bags that use more than 25 percent of plant derived materials are exempt from the new regulations, worrying environmental experts, as these products, when burned, still emit gases that contribute to climate change.
+Furthermore, “environmentally friendly” bioplastic bags that use more than 25 percent of plant-derived materials are exempt from the new regulations, worrying environmental experts, as these products, when burned, still emit gases that contribute to climate change.
 Concerns over COVID-19 infections have also prompted many to use disposable plastics instead of reusable bags.